hkarthik7/hkarthik7.github.io/_posts/2021/10/08/2021-10-08-PersonalVault.md

 testuser System.Security.SecureString PersonalVault C:\Users\testuser\.cos_testuser\connection.clixml
 ```

 Once you've successfully connected to the vault you get a connection object.
-The connection file path is where the registered credential are saved.
+The connection file path is where the registered credential is saved.
 You can overwrite it using *Force* parameter in **Register-PSPersonalVault** cmdlet.
 You can also remove the connection to the vault and re-register it.
 But to perform all these actions you should register first.

 Now that we have connected to the vault, let's add a secret to it.